Boonlua Debyasuvarn: Biography

 The youngest child of Chao Phraya Thewet, a high ranking official who had 32 children, and the only child of Mom Nual, a classical Thai dancer, she was born in Bangkok and was educated at a Catholic convent primary school there, at a convent secondary school in Penang and then earned her secondary school certificate at Saint Mary’s S.P.G School in Bangkok.
 She received a BA in Thai language and literature at Chulalongkorn University in 1936 and an MA in education from the University of Minnesota in 1950.

 After her graduation from Chulalongkorn University, she entered public service.
 She later became a teacher of literature and then an educational administrator in the Ministry of Education.
 After completing her master's degree which had been funded by a scholarship, she returned to Thailand.
 She retired from public service in 1970; around the same time, she married a doctor.
 Boonlua also began writing, producing five novels.
 She published a number of essays on Thai literature and is thought to have established the basis for modern Thai literary criticism.
 Some of Boonlua's work has been translated into English and incorporated into a number of comparative studies of contemporary Southeast Asian writing.
 She also translated English stories into Thai and Thai literature into English.

 In 1968, she was tasked with founding the Faculty of Fine Arts at the Sanam Chandra Palace Campus of Silpakorn University.

 Her sister M.L.
 Buppha Kunchon Nimmanhemin, also a novelist, wrote under the name Dō̜kmai Sot.

-Awards and honours

-Boonlua has been given the following honours: